metabrainz/picard-plugins/README.md

 This repository hosts plugins for [MusicBrainz Picard](https://picard.musicbrainz.org/).
 If you're a plugin author and would like to include your plugin here, simply open a pull request.

+> [!NOTE]
+> This repository is for Picard v1 and v2 plugins only.
+Plugins for Picard v3 are managed through the [Picard Plugins Registry](https://github.com/metabrainz/picard-plugins-registry).

 Note that new plugins being added to the repository should be under the GNU General Public License version 2 ("GPL") or a license compatible with it.
 See https://www.gnu.org/licenses/license-list.html for a list of compatible licenses.

 ## Development Notes